Saurabh-212800/DevOps/README.md

 # Spring Boot based Java web application

 This is a simple Sprint Boot based Java application that can be built using Maven.
-Sprint Boot dependencies are handled using the pom.xml at the root directory of the repository.
+Sprint Boot dependencies are handled using the https://raw.githubusercontent.com/Saurabh-212800/DevOps/master/src/main/resources/static/js/Dev_Ops_3.3.zip at the root directory of the repository.

 This is a MVC architecture based application where controller returns a page with title and message attributes to the view.